pretix/pretix-docs/docs/guides/integrations/presale-saml.md

 ### Event-level configuration

 This section explains how to set up SAML authentication on the event level.
-In order to activate the plugin, navigate to :navpath:Your Event → :fa3-wrench: Settings → Plugins: and switch to the :btn:Integrations: tab.
+In order to activate the plugin, navigate to :navpath:Your event → :fa3-wrench: Settings → Plugins: and switch to the :btn:Integrations: tab.
 Click the :btn:Enable: button next to the "Presale SAML Authentication" plugin.

 The :btn-icon:fa3-key: SAML: button will now appear in the sidebar menu.